 - Santa Barbara Hospitality, a Curacao hotel owner, in obtaining a victory at arbitration in a dispute with Hyatt concerning the hotel’s management;

 - Sealed Air Corporation, a Fortune 500 packaging company, in class action litigation filed by shareholders alleging misstatements about potential liabilities related to its acquisition of the W.R.
 Grace packaging business;

-- Teladoc Health, in the dismissal of a class action and derivative claims filed by shareholders alleging that the company misstated its policies governing workplace conduct following a #MeToo scandal, which led to the resignation of a senior executive; and
+- the dismissal of a class action and derivative claims filed by shareholders alleging that the company misstated its policies governing workplace conduct following a #MeToo scandal, which led to the resignation of a senior executive;

-- Vanda Pharmaceuticals, in a class action filed by shareholders alleging that Vanda made misstatements concerning its risk disclosures for the company’s drugs and its off-label sales practices.
+- Vanda Pharmaceuticals, in a class action and derivative litigation filed by shareholders alleging that Vanda made misstatements concerning its risk disclosures for the company’s drugs and its off-label sales practices; and

 Representations of various senior executives defending fraud claims, including: